ElektraInitiative/libelektra/src/plugins/crypto/README.md

 The GPG binary is required for handling the cryptographic keys.

-At the moment the plugins will only run in a UNIX/Linux-like system.
+At the moment the plugins will only run in UNIX/Linux-like systems, that implement `fork ()`.

+## Examples ##

+To mount a backend with the gcrypt plugin variant that uses the GPG key 9CCC3B514E196C6308CCD230666260C14A525406, use:

+	kdb mount test.ecf user/t crypto_gcrypt "crypto/key=9CCC3B514E196C6308CCD230666260C14A525406"

+Now you can specify a key `user/t/a` and protect its content by using:

+	kdb set user/t/a
+	kdb setmeta user/t/a crypto/encrypt 1
+	kdb set user/t/a "secret"

+The value of `user/t/a` will be stored encrypted.
+But you can still access the original value using `kdb get`:

+	kdb get user/t/a

 ## Configuration ##